 - 5.28.1.
 Drivers of Vehicles that are not authorised to drive airside (i.e. drivers without an ADA and ASIC) may proceed airside only if under the supervision of an escort.
-DIA or a Vehicle Operator may make available a suitably authorised person to act as an escort.
-Please note, escorts by DIA will incur charges in accordance with the ADG Conditions of Use. - 5.28.2.
+DIA or a Vehicle Operator may make available a suitably authorised person to act as an escort. - 5.28.2.
 For the purposes of this rule, a suitably authorised person is a holder of an ADA: - a) of the category required for the escort; and - b) trained and endorsed as an escort driver by DIA. - 5.28.3.
 A driver holding an appropriate ADA for the area of operation may escort a vehicle by one of the following ways: - a) driving a vehicle for which an AUA is current and appropriately equipped to escort the supervised vehicle; or - b) accompanying the supervised vehicle on foot. - 5.28.4.
-Before a driver of a vehicle commences escorting supervised vehicle(s), the driver of the escort vehicle must ensure that the driver has been issued with a Visitor Identification Card (VIC) and that the driver of the supervised vehicle is aware of the following requirements: - a) any specific rules for driving airside applicable to the proposed route - b) the manner in which the escort will be conducted; - c) the proposed route; - d) to closely follow the escort vehicle; - e) to give way to aircraft and passengers on Aprons at all times; - f) to obtain an escort for the journey out of the airside; - g) to keep the supervised vehicle behind the escorting vehicle at a distance that will ensure adequate supervision at all times; - h) if unsure at any time of correct procedures, to contact a DIA AOO for assistance.
+Before a driver of a vehicle commences escorting supervised vehicle(s), the driver of the escort vehicle must ensure that the driver has been issued with a Visitor Identification Card (VIC) and that the driver of the supervised vehicle is aware of the following requirements: - a) any specific rules for driving airside applicable to the proposed route - b) the manner in which the escort will be conducted; - c) the proposed route; - d) to closely follow the escort vehicle; - e) to give way to aircraft and passengers on Aprons at all times; - f) to obtain an escort for the journey out of the airside; - g) to keep the supervised vehicle behind the escorting vehicle at a distance that will ensure adequate supervision at all times; - if unsure at any time of correct procedures, to contact a DIA AOO for assistance. - 5.28.5.
+Escorts provided by DIA will incur an Airside Escort Charge (AEC) in accordance with the ADG Conditions of Use.